thomazbastiaanssen/anansi/README.md

 should be a count table of functions.
 Both tables should have rows as features and columns as samples.

-the third table should be a binary adjacency matrix with the column names of `tableY` as rows and the column names of `tableX` as columns.
+The third table should be a binary adjacency matrix with the column names of `tableY` as rows and the column names of `tableX` as columns.
 Such an adjacency matrix is provided in the `anansi` library and is referred to as a dictionary (because you use it to look up which